ChaicBlack/dsl_project/devlog.md

 PinBoard:
-    1. The 'Frame' is actually RESP(Redis serialization protocol), a fast and easy to implement serialization protocol.
-    2. The message types need to be extended later, carrying sender's infomation.
+    .
+The message types need to be extended later, carrying sender's infomation.
-    3. The 'apply' method of each message type need to be extended when operations need.
+    .
+The 'apply' method of each message type need to be extended when operations need.
-    4. Need to implement snapshot, using serde.
+    .
+Need to implement snapshot, using serde.
 And maybe referencing to RDB and AOF of redis can help.
-    5. Need to use snapshot as crash-recovery methods.
+    .
+Need to use snapshot as crash-recovery methods.

-28/Jun/2024 night(2)
+28/Jun/2024 evening
 Completed:
+    A simple demo of ping-pong.
+(Just cargo run --bin server and client)

+27/Jun/2024 night(2)
+Completed:
     The Set message.
     The Unknown message.

-28/Jun/2024 night
+27/Jun/2024 night
 Completed:
     The Ping message, looks like I don't have to implement heartbeat because it is identical with Ping.

-28/Jun/2024 evening
+27/Jun/2024 evening
 Several things to say:
     1. The 'Frame' is actually RESP(Redis serialization protocol), a fast and easy to implement serialization protocol.
     2. The message type need to be extended later, carrying sender's infomation.